 The rules for making a digital copy are the same as the rules for making a physical (paper) copy.

 How would copyright apply if the student is accessing a KPU course from outside Canada?

-If the student is a KPU student than materials presented in the online course would fall under Canadian Copyright law, and the exception for fair dealing could be applied, even though the student is accessing the material in a country that could have different copyright laws.
+If the student is a KPU student then materials presented in the online course would fall under Canadian Copyright law, and the exception for Fair Dealing could be applied, even though the student is accessing the material in a country that could have different copyright laws.

 Can I scan an item and project it in class?

 Yes, this is allowed under the exceptions for educational institutions in the Copyright Act: Reproduction for instruction 29.4 (1) "It is not an infringement of copyright for an educational institution or a person acting under its authority for the purposes of eduation or training on its premises to reproduce a work, or do any other necessary act, in order to display it."
 However, there is some restriction provided by 29.4(3) which states: "(3) Except in the case of manual reproduction, the exemption from copyright infringement provided by subsections (1) and (2) does not apply if the work or other subject-matter is commercially available, within the meaning of paragraph (a) of the definition "commercially available" in section 2, in a medium that is approopriate for the purposes referred to in those subsections."